Virgo (constellation): Babylon

 In the Babylonian MUL.APIN (c.
 10th century BC), part of this constellation was known as "The Furrow", representing the goddess Shala and her ear of grain.
 One star in this constellation, Spica, retains this tradition as it is Latin for "ear of grain", one of the major products of the Mesopotamian furrow.
 For this reason the constellation became associated with fertility.

 The constellation of Virgo in Hipparchus corresponds to two Babylonian constellations: the "Furrow" in the eastern sector of Virgo and the "Frond of Erua" in the western sector.
 The Frond of Erua was depicted as a goddess holding a palm-frond – a motif that still occasionally appears in much later depictions of Virgo.

-Early Greek astronomy associated the Babylonian constellation with their goddess of wheat, agriculture and autumn, Demeter.

-The Romans associated it with their goddess Ceres.

-Alternatively, the constellation was sometimes identified as the virgin goddess Iustitia or Astraea, holding the scales of justice in her hand (that now are separated as the constellation Libra).
+Classical mythology

+The Greeks and Romans identified the constellation with the goddesses Demeter and Persephone, as well as Astraea, a goddess of justice, who left earth during the end of the Silver Age and fled to the sky, becoming the constellation.
-Another Greek myth from later, Classical times, identifies Virgo as Erigone, the daughter of Icarius of Athens.

-Icarius, who had been favored by Dionysus and was killed by his shepherds while they were intoxicated after which Erigone hanged herself in grief;

-in versions of this myth, Dionysus is said to have placed the father and daughter in the stars as Boötes and Virgo respectively.
-Another figure who is associated with the constellation Virgo was the spring goddess Persephone, the daughter of Zeus and Demeter who had married Hades and resided in the Underworld.
+Erigone, the daughter of Icarius of Athens, was also associated with the constellation.
+Icarius, who had been favored by Dionysus and was killed by his shepherds while they were intoxicated after which Erigone hanged herself in grief.
+Dionysus is said to have placed the father and daughter in the stars as Boötes and Virgo, respectively.

 In the Poeticon Astronomicon by Hyginus (1st century BC), Parthenos (Παρθένος) is the daughter of Apollo and Chrysothemis, who died a maiden and was placed among the stars as the constellation.

-Diodorus Siculus has an alternative account, according to which Parthenos was the daughter of Staphylus and Chrysothemis, sister of Rhoeo and Molpadia (Hemithea).
-After a suicide attempt she and Hemithea were carried by Apollo to Chersonesus, where she became a local goddess.
+Diodorus Siculus has an alternative account, according to which Parthenos was the daughter of Staphylus and Chrysothemis.
+She and her sister, Molpadia, accidentally let one of their father's swine break a valuable wine bottle.
+Fearing their father's wrath, the girls threw themselves from a cliff, only to be saved by Apollo.
+The god took Molpadia to Castabus and Parthenos to Bubastis, where both sisters were deified.

-Strabo also mentions a goddess named Parthenos worshipped throughout Chersonesus.
+Christianity

-During the Middle Ages, Virgo sometimes was associated with the Blessed Virgin Mary.
+During the Middle Ages, Virgo was associated with the Virgin Mary.
+In Mexican tradition, the tilma of Our Lady of Guadalupe reflect various constellations in the sky, including Virgo over the heart, Leo over the womb, and Libra and Boötes along the lower mantle.

-In Greek mythology, the constellation is also associated with the daughter of Zeus, Dike the goddess of justice, who is represented holding the scales of justice.
+Hinduism

+In Hindu astrology, it is known as Kanyā (कन्या), the sixth sign of the sidereal zodiac and is ruled by the planet Budha (बुद्ध; Mercury).
+Classified as an earth sign with a dual (mutable) nature, Kanyā is traditionally associated with intellect, analytical ability, service, health, and disciplined work.
+Classical texts such as the Brihat Parashara Hora Shastra (Devanagari: बृहत् पराशर होरा शास्त्र) describe natives of this sign as intelligent, detail-oriented, practical, modest, and skilled in communication.